FanFeast/Quadruped_Robot/README.md

 ## Mechanical Design

 The new leg design enhances the robot's workspace and maintains the functionality of the previous design.
-This increased range of motion allows the robot to maneuver in cramped quarters and low-lying areas effectively.
+This increased range of motion allows the robot to manoeuvre in cramped quarters and low-lying areas effectively.
 Additionally, the improved legs enable the robot to perform backflips, demonstrating its versatility in various scenarios.

 ![Leg Design](leg_design.jpg)